Learnosity/learnosity-qti/README.md

 composer global require "learnosity/learnosity-qti"
 ```

 Make sure to add $HOME/.composer/vendor/bin directory to your $PATH so the `mo` executable can be located by your system.
-If not, simple replace all `mo` commands below with `./bin/mo` (from the root of the project).
+If not, simply replace all `mo` commands below with `./bin/mo` (from the root of the project).

 This package has been tested on PHP 7.1+